How to Make the Oculus Quest More Comfortable

 If you don’t mind spending $100 on a mod – your best option is the Vive Deluxe Audio Strap (DAS mod).

 Warning: This does involve some work to set up and it will make your headset look uglier and become less portable.
-But is by far the best option to improve your comfort.
+But this option will improve your Quest’s audio and comfort.

-Unfortunately, production for the Vive DAS has stopped so it’s out of stock in some places, but if you can find one, I recommend buying it.
+Unfortunately, production for the Vive DAS has stopped so it’s out of stock in some places, but if you can find one, it can be a great purchase.

 Want a cheap solution to your problems?
 Just wear a beanie!
 It’ll slight improve the comfort and also absorb your sweat so it won’t make it onto the headset.